metalman3797/Cura-Dremel-Printer-Plugin/README.md

 ---
 # Uninstallation
 To uninstall the Dremel printer files, open the Extensions menu->Dremel3D20 Printer Plugin and select "Uninstall Dremel3D20 printer".
-To delete the plugins

-**Note:**  If you installed using the .umplugin file, then Cura copies the plugin files to the plugins directory here: `%OS_USER_DIR%\AppData\Roaming\cura\%CURA VERSION%\plugins` as specified on [this page](https://github.com/Ultimaker/Cura/wiki/Cura-Preferences-and-Settings-Locations)  Simply navigate to the plugins directory there, and delete the DremelGCodeWriter and Dremel3D20 folder.
+To delete the plugins navigate to the directory listed below and delete the DremelGCodeWriter and Dremel3D20 folder.
+  - Windows:  $USER/AppData/Roaming/cura/$CURA_VERSION/plugins
+  - Linux:  $USER/.local/share/cura/$CURA_VERSION/plugins/
+  - Mac:  $User/Library/Application\ Support/Cura/$CURA_VERSION/plugins

+**Note:**  These directories are subject to change at Ultimaker's discretion.
+The latest information on these directories can be found on [this page](https://github.com/Ultimaker/Cura/wiki/Cura-Preferences-and-Settings-Locations)

 ---
 # Usage